Pinaki82/Debian-minimal/Epson Linux/Changing Epson LQ-310 Font Settings on Linux.md

 ![](assets/2025-07-15-00-39-16-image.png)

+**Header and Footer:** A font size of **6 to 9** is appropriate for text in the header and footer sections, with **7** being the most common option.
+Text styles such as bold, italic, and underline are not recommended for use.

 **One piece of advice:** Use papers from the same bunch.
 The photocopy will reflect any discrepancies in colour and texture.

 Use the script `pdf-single-page-legal-a4.sh` along with the desktop entry `pdf-single-page-legal-a4.desktop` to print the remaining pages.